Transit Timing and Duration Variations for the Discovery and Characterization of Exoplanets in the TESS era: Theory and Paradigmatic Examples

 This degeneracy has made it extremely difficult to characterize non-transiting planets via TTV, and hence in many cases an additional planet is suspected due to TTV, but detailed work has not been pursued to determine its nature.
 The first case of a non-transiting planet being discovered \emph{and} completely characterized was Kepler-46 (a.k.a.
 KOI-872; \citealt{2012Sci...336.1133N}).
 The authors found that the TTVs of the transiting planet were far from a sinusoidal shape; in fact, they could be Fourier-decomposed into at least four significant sinusoids.
 Each of these sinusoids can be identified as the interaction with the non-transiting planet via a different resonance.
-Even with all this extra information, TTVs could only narrow down the possible perturbing planets to a degenerate set of two, and below we describe how TDVs broke this degeneracy.
+Even with all this extra information, TTVs could only narrow down the possible perturbing planets to a degenerate set of two, and below is described how TDVs broke this degeneracy.

 Planets that are truly in resonance with each other have the largest TTV signals.
 On a medium-baseline timescale like that of \emph{Kepler}, they can perturb each other's orbital periods.
 The resonant interaction traps the planets at a specific period ratio, causing the periods to oscillate near that ratio.
-The period of the full cycle of that oscillation depends on the ratio of the planet masses to the host star's mass, to the $-\nicefrac{2}{3}$ power \citep{2005MNRAS.359..567A,2016ApJ...823...72N}.
+The period of the full cycle of that oscillation depends on the ratio of the planet masses to the host star's mass, to the $-\nicefrac{2}{3}$ power \citep{Agol2005,2016ApJ...823...72N}.
 For instance, the touchstone system GJ876 has a 550 day libration cycle, about 10 times the outer planet's period, due to its relatively massive planets and low-mass star.
 A system which was characterized by resonant interaction is KOI-142 \citep{2013ApJ...777....3N}, in which a non-transiting planet was discovered.
 A system with two transiting planets in resonance with large TTVs is Kepler-30 \citep{2012ApJ...750..114F}.
-A system with smaller libration amplitudes, but a surprising \emph{four} planets in resonance (forming a chain of resonances) is Kepler-223 \citep{2016Natur.533..509M}.
+A system with smaller libration amplitudes, but a surprising \emph{four} planets in resonance (forming a chain of resonances) is Kepler-223 \citep{2016Natur.533..509M}. \citet{Dawson2021} showed that TOI-216 b/c are in resonance with a joint analysis of the RV and TTVs.

 Several other TTV mechanisms have been detected which do not rely on resonances, but are relevant for more hierarchical situations ($P_2/P_1 \gtrsim 4$).